AiondaDotCom/mcp-salesforce/README.md

 ### Authentication Issues

-1. **"No tokens found"**: Run `npm run setup` to authenticate or use the `salesforce_reauth` tool in Claude Desktop
-2. **"Invalid client credentials"**: Check your Client ID and Secret in MCP configuration
-3. **"Token refresh failed"**: Use the `salesforce_reauth` tool to get fresh tokens
-4. **"Access token expired"**: Use `salesforce_reauth` tool - much faster than terminal setup!
+**🎯 Automatic Authentication**: Claude automatically detects authentication issues and suggests the `salesforce_auth` tool.
+No manual troubleshooting needed!

+**Common Scenarios:**
+1. **First-time use**: Claude will automatically suggest authentication when you first try to use Salesforce tools
+2. **Token expiration**: When tokens expire, Claude detects this and prompts for re-authentication
+3. **Invalid credentials**: Clear error messages guide you to fix configuration issues
+4. **Session expired**: Automatic detection with friendly prompts to re-authenticate

 ### Quick Fix in Claude Desktop
-If you get authentication errors, simply run:
+If you get authentication errors, simply tell Claude:
 ```
-Use the salesforce_reauth tool to refresh my Salesforce authentication
+Authenticate with Salesforce
 ```
-This will start a new OAuth flow directly from Claude Desktop without needing the terminal.
+Or Claude will automatically suggest: `Use the salesforce_auth tool to authenticate with Salesforce`

+**✨ No more manual terminal setup!** Everything happens seamlessly through Claude Desktop.

 ### Connection Issues